dilshod1d/Python_samples/README.md

 ## Technical questions
 If after visiting www.sarus.com, you have technical or product questions then we'll be glad to help.
-You can contact us via the contact page at www.sarus.com  or drop an email to support@sarus.com and we'll be glad to help.
+Simply contact us via the contact page at www.sarus.com  or drop an email to support@sarus.com and we'll be glad to help.

 ## Subscription Details